 Climbing will celebrate its Olympic premiere at the Tokyo Summer Games in 2020.
 For women and men, however, only one gold medal will be awarded for the combination of the individual disciplines bouldering, lead and speed climbing.
 "Olympia will undoubtedly have a big impact on the future of indoor climbing because many millions of viewers will see it on TV.
 Yet, it will be decisive how the show is presented," said Aubel.

-The initial support of customers is essential for the economic success of climbing halls: "Around 60 percent come to the hall only once and then never again.
+The initial support of customers is essential for the economic success of climbing gyms: "Around 60 percent come to the gyms only once and then never again.
 Non-climbers feel insecure in the new environment, especially when they come with children.
 It is very important to look after the new customers intensively and to bind them, for example through loyalty programs," explained Aubel.